Italy: The Journey to Their 2006 World Cup VictoryDecember 5, 2013

 Another clean sheet, this time against the host nation.

 Fabio Grosso's howl after scoring the extra-time goal against Germany remains one of the most iconic moments in Azzurri history.

 Adding to the delirium, Alessandro Del Piero would score on a stunning counterattack only a few minutes later, booking Italy's place to Berlin for the 2006 World Cup final.

 The match also featured plenty of stunning saves from Gianluigi Buffon, who had the best stretch out of any goalkeeper.
-In front of him, Fabio Cannavaro was immense throughout the match, and has to be viewed as one of the main reasons why Italy was able to go on such an impressive run.
+In front of him, Fabio Cannavaro was immense throughout the match and has to be viewed as one of the main reasons why Italy were able to go on such an impressive run.

-Incredibly, the little-known Fabio Grosso would once again be a genesis of Italy's success, being put in the most tense situation of taking the last penalty kick, which he coolly slotted past the net of Fabien Barthez.
+Incredibly, the little-known Fabio Grosso would once again be a genesis of Italy's success, being put in the most tense situation of taking the last penalty kick, which he coolly slotted past Fabien Barthez.

 Other than the dramatic penalties, the match will be remembered for the vicious Zinedine Zidane headbutt towards Marco Materazzi, who had apparently insulted a member of Zidane's family.

-Zidane was promptly red-carded, and it remains one of the most controversial exits in world football and became a sad note for Zidane's retirement.
+Zidane was promptly red-carded, an incident that remains one of the most controversial exits in world football and became a sad note for Zidane's retirement.

 Either way, Italy managed to get past the drama to force France to penalties.
 David Trezeguet's miss would prove to be the deciding factor which ultimately gave Italy their fourth World Cup in their storied history.